 - The coast-line in the immediate vicinity of Port Geographe is progressively equilibrating by natural long-shore littoral-drift processes.

-It is noticeable that the DoT updates are not as yet estimating natural sand-volume movements, and the necessity for large-scale “nourishment” at Wonnerup remains un-quantified.
+It is noticeable that the DoT updates are not as yet estimating natural sand-volume movements.
+The necessity for large-scale “nourishment” at Wonnerup remains un-quantified.
 There is some evidence that pockets of so-called “erosion” on Wonnerup Beach are due to overfill, as shown in this image.
 But overall this part of the Geographe Bay coastline is accreting at a fast rate.

 On the basis of the DoT reports, the PGLOA committee has adopted a view that no further works of a by-passing nature should be undertaken along the coastal strip for which SAR money is used, until natural processes have come to a new equilibrium, as identified by the annual reviews by DoT.
 We consider this will take about four years after groyne re-configuration.
 However we also advocate the merit of artificially assisting the natural build-up of Western Beach against the western groyne.

-We all must remember that, because of its proximity to one of the largest seagrass meadows in WA, the entire Geographe Bay coastline has been plastered with seagrass wrack for eons.
+We all must remember that, because of its proximity to one of the largest seagrass meadows in WA, the entire Geographe Bay coastline has been plastered with seagrass wrack for at least five thousand years.
 The location of wrack can, depending on weather conditions, be both static and dynamic, with material arriving and passing in just a short time.
 This is strikingly evident with the inconvenient accumulations of wrack in the vicinity of the iconic Busselton Jetty after the storm of mid-May 2018.